December 1, 2021 |

 Fifth generation, east side Lodi farmers Jorja and Kyle Lerner enjoying the late May sunshine at their Harney Lane Winery.

-Flower-shaped lichen in crook of arm of ancient vine Mokelumne River-Lodi Zinfandel.
+Flower-shaped lichen in the crook of the arm of ancient vine Mokelumne River-Lodi Zinfandel.

 Our next blog post: The year's best photos of Lodi wine country (June to November 2021)